Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/Layouts.md

 ### Layout from JSON

 You can also create a layout from a JSON string that contains the same information.
-This is mostly useful if you want to be able to store and transfer layout information separate from your code - for instance, if you want to be able to add support for new Devices dynamically without making a new build of your app.
+This is mostly useful if you want to be able to store and transfer layout information separate from your code - for instance, if you want to be able to add support for new Devices dynamically without making a new build of your application.
 You can use [`InputControlLayout.ToJson()`](../api/UnityEngine.InputSystem.Layouts.InputControlLayout.html#UnityEngine_InputSystem_Layouts_InputControlLayout_ToJson) and [`InputControlLayout.FromJson()`](../api/UnityEngine.InputSystem.Layouts.InputControlLayout.html#UnityEngine_InputSystem_Layouts_InputControlLayout_FromJson_System_String_) to convert layouts to and from the format.

 The same layout as above looks like this in JSON format: